JVM Tutorials - Herong's Tutorial Examples

 The test result confirms that:

-Shutting down and terminating the JVM instance can also be initiated with Windows system tools like pressing Ctrl-C or using the Task Manager.
+Shutting down and terminating the JVM instance can also be initiated with operating system command like pressing Ctrl-C or using a process manager.
 To test these tools, you can run my test program with the third option:

 Adding a shutdown hook...